milliganci/Quasi-Stationary-MedCyclones/README.md

 # QS Medi-Cyclone - Quasi-Stationary Mediterranean Cyclones
-## Five Metrics to Classify Mediterranean Cyclones Based on Their Stationarity.
+## Five Metrics to Classify Mediterranean Cyclones Based on Their Stationarity

 QS Medi-Cyclone is a pyton script that allows you to detect the most persistent or stationary cyclone tracks in a dataset.
 Five metrics are presented that can be used to define the (quasi-) stationarity of a cyclone: